Read about our community members’ experiences with XR accessibility.

 XR Access is gathering stories of people with disabilities to help advocate for accessible XR technology.
 These stories will be shared on our website and social media to help show how real people are affected by the accessibility (or lack thereof) of these technologies.

-Read stories from our community members below, and submit your own story to this page by clicking the button below.
+Read stories from our community members below.
+Want to submit your own story, or help us gather stories?
+Check out the links below.

 As a legally blind XR user, mostly VR so far, I have found virtual reality dashboards, app and game user interfaces, and even computer and mobile interfaces to be largely inaccessible.
 When it works, virtual reality is amazing, and has a lot of potential for immersive games, socialization, and productivity.
 Much of the time though, text and overall user interfaces are largely inaccessible to blind and low vision users.